Canon 6D Mark II vs Fujifilm X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Fujifilm X-T10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.